 Whether you’re traveling domestically or internationally, there are several ways you can save money on your flight.
 From traveling on certain days to booking your flight at the right time, we’ve put together some tips to help you find the best dates to book plane tickets.

-If you’ve been taking surveys with us here at Branded Surveys, you can exchange your points for travel gift cards or cash to help you pay for your trip.
+If you’ve been taking paid surveys with us here at Branded Surveys, you can exchange your points for travel gift cards or cash to help you pay for your trip.
 Your dream European adventure or big family vacation is just around the corner, so learn how to book cost-effective plane tickets with our tips below.

 What is the Best Day of the Week to Book a Flight?

 If you’ve ever tried to plan a trip, you might notice that flight prices fluctuate over time.
 Several factors that contribute to this, including how far out in advance you’re booking, the time of year, what type of flight and what day of the week it is.

 Tuesdays are the best day of the week to book a flight.
 This is because airlines generally release their sales on Tuesday, and when one airline lowers their rates, their competitors follow suit.
 If you’re looking for the best deals, shop for your next flight around 3:00 P.M.
 Eastern Time.
 It’s also a good idea to subscribe to different airline email newsletters to learn about upcoming flight sales.

 How Far in Advance Should I Book a Flight to Get the Best Deal?